That’s why I decided to share this Top 30 + 1 Bonus of the Most Popular WordPress Themes in 2025 ↓

 Cons of Bridge

-My review of The7 by Dream Theme
+My review of The7 from Dream Theme

 Pros of The7